neuralprobe/my-digital-garden/_notes/Memory Hierarchy Design.md

 	- Is the primary mechanism that ==protects processes from each other==.

 - Protection via segmentation and paging in the 80x86
-	- Refer to Sections B.4 and B.5 in [[HP) Review of Memory Hierarchy]] for more detailed description
+	- Refer to Sections B.4 and B.5 in [[Review of Memory Hierarchy]] for more detailed description

 - ==Multiprogramming==, where several programs running ==concurrently share a computer==,
 	- Has led to demands for ==protection and sharing among programs==